8th Wall launches WebAR cloud-based authoring and hosting platform

 Palo Alto, California-based 8th Wall has powered WebAR activations for brands such as Sony Pictures’ Spider-Man, Miller Lite, British Gas, Heineken, Swiss Airlines, Porsche, Red Bull, Time Magazine, Lego, and Ally + Monopoly.
 Its in-browser AR experiences require no app downloads, removing the friction for users and providing brands and organizations with massive reach and engagement.

 In fact, AR Insider estimates that WebAR has the ability to reach nearly twice as many smartphones as native AR apps, with a global market of over 2.97 billion compatible devices.
-And, according to 8th Wall data, 50% of users spend greater than 2 minutes interacting within a single WebAR activation.
+And according to 8th Wall data, 50% of users spend more than two minutes interacting within a single WebAR activation.

-The 8th Wall cloud-based authoring and hosting platform is available today for agency and business account holders providing them with the ability to WebAR experiences.
-8th Wall was founded in 2016.
+The 8th Wall cloud-based authoring and hosting platform is available today for agency and business account holders, providing them with the ability to access WebAR experiences.
+The company was founded in 2016.